ruchikmishra/Assignments-ME-699/Assignment_3/README.md

 ```sh
 Controller(1)
 ```
-- To get the output of the control_PD! function, run the following:
+- To get the output of the control_CTC! function, run the following:
 ```sh
 Controller(2)
 ```